endoflife-date/endoflife.date/products/vue.md

 Every time a new major is released, the last minor in the previous major automatically becomes LTS for 18 months, receiving bug fixes and security patches.
 Then it becomes maintenance mode (security patches only) for another 18 months before entering end of life.
-"2.7" is the planned LTS release for the v2 cycle with an [announced 2.x end of life](https://v2.vuejs.org/lts/) on December 31, 2023.
+"2.7" was the planned LTS release for the v2 cycle with [end of life](https://v2.vuejs.org/lts/) on December 31, 2023.

 Commercial support for Vue 2.x is available through the [HeroDevs Never-Ending Support](https://www.herodevs.com/support/nes-vue) initiative.
 For more information, see NES Vue [2.6](https://support.herodevs.com/hc/en-us/articles/21257913328909-Vue-2-6-NES) and